 The way the resistance is created in these rowers is by moving a magnet further and closer to a metal flywheel.
 The magnet and flywheel interact, causing something called “eddy currents” which cause the flywheel to slow down and provide resistance to the person using the machine.

 The further away the magnet is, the less resistance experienced by the user, and the closer the magnet to the flywheel, the more intense the resistance is.

 The downside to these types of machines is that the resistance level stays the same throughout your health/fitness journey.
 You cannot pull harder and expect more resistance to come from it.
-Eventually, some people, (not all,) feel that their strength exceeds what the rowing machine can provide to them.
+Eventually, some people (not all) feel that their strength exceeds what the rowing machine can provide them.